 - 1) Retail Stores

 - 2) Business Services establishments

 - 3) Personal services

-- 4) Business and professional offices and professional out-patient clinics
+4) Business and professional offices and professional out-patient clinics

-- 5) Shopping centers
+5) Shopping centers

-- 6) Municipal buildings or uses

-- 7) Park or playground

-- 8) Rooming house, excluding fraternity housing.

-- 9) Funeral home

-- 10) Places of public assembly, including indoor theaters

-- 11) School, hospital, church, or any other institution of educational, religious, philanthropic, fraternal organization or social nature which is not used for residential purposes, which has less than two thousand (2,000) square feet of floor area and generates less than two hundred (200) vehicles trips during any twenty-four hour period.

-- 12) Public and private utility facilities, including substations, pumping station(s) and treatment facilities.

-- 13) Drive-through service which is accessory to a permitted use

-- 14) Accessory buildings and uses

-- Residential uses, including one-family dwellings, two-family dwellings, apartment buildings and multi-family housing

-- 16) Day Care Homes as Home Occupations

-- 17) Bed and Breakfast Establishment

-- 18) Bed and Breakfast Establishment with public dining as an accessory use

-- 19) Inn

-- 20) Offices for executive, administrative, and data processing activities

-- 21) Commercial Schools

-- 22) Medical or quick care facilities

-- 23) Office of a contractor or tradesman
+- 6) Municipal office buildings or uses - 7) Park or playground - 8) Rooming house, excluding fraternity housing. - 9) Funeral home - 10) Places of public assembly, including indoor theaters which has less than two thousand (2,000) square feet of floor area. - 11) School, hospital, church, or any other institution of educational, religious, philanthropic, fraternal organization or social nature which is not used for residential purposes, which has less than two thousand (2,000) square feet of floor area and generates less than two hundred (200) vehicles trips during any twenty-four hour period. - 12) Public and private utility facilities, including substations, and pumping station(s) and treatment facilities. - 13) Drive-through service which is accessory to a permitted use - 14) Accessory buildings and uses - 15) Residential uses, including one-family dwellings, two-family dwellings, apartment buildings and multi-family housing - 16) Day Care Homes as Home Occupations - 17) Bed and Breakfast Establishment - 18) Bed and Breakfast Establishment with public dining as an accessory use - 19) Inn - 20) Offices for executive, administrative, and data processing activities - 21) Commercial Schools which has less than two thousand (2,000) square feet of floor area. - 22) Medical or quick care facilities - 23) Office of a contractor or tradesman